CalmDownVal/eslint-import-resolver/readme.md

 - `packages/client/src/utils/constants.ts`
 - `packages/server/src/utils/constants.ts`

-It then takes the first one found and logs a warning, which breaks inside of the server package (simply because it comes later alphabetically).
+It then blindly returns the first one found, which means the resolution works correctly only for the first package.
+For the second package, the resolution algorithm will point to the wrong file.

 This version considers the location of tsconfig and won't apply path patterns defined in configs that don't relate to the file being linted.